 Requirements for a graduate minor are determined by the department issuing the minor (for example History, French Studies, Geology) and not by Geography & Anthropology.
 Students pursuing an external minor must have one member from the minor department on their committee.
-Geography PhD students may pursue a minor in Anthropology.
+Geography PhD students may pursue a minor in Anthropology and vice versa.

-The cognate field requirement is composed of a suite of courses—nine hours in cognate fields outside of Geography —of which at least three credit hours should be in an upper-level seminar (usually 7000-level).
+The cognate field requirement is composed of a suite of courses—nine hours in cognate fields outside of the primary degree field (for example, either outside of Geography for the Geography PhD or outside of Anthropology for the Anthropology PhD) —of which at least three credit hours should be in an upper-level seminar (usually 7000-level).
 The courses need not be within a single discipline.
 The development of the cognate field may be quite flexible, and the specific suite of courses is developed by the student in consultation with the major professor and advisory committee.
 The cognate field may include traditional disciplines and emerging interdisciplinary fields, including, for example Oceanography, Geology, History, Atlantic Studies, Disaster Science Management (DSM), Anthropology, Women’s and Gender Studies, and Performance Studies).
-Students pursuing the Anthropology concentration may select Geography as their cognate and vice-versa.
+Students pursuing the Geography degree may select Anthropology as their cognate and vice-versa.

 The Robert C West and R J Russell Grad Student Awards support graduate students research (travel) on a competitive basis with grant competitions twice a year.